mujibulhaquetanim/Chatgaiya-ChatApp/README.md

 cd ..
 >npm start
 ```
-*** Enjoy ***
+** Enjoy **

-  This porject is youtube inspired and made solely for Learning purposes not for any serious jobs.
+This porject is youtube inspired and made solely for Learning purposes not for any serious job.